Solidarity Bankers Podcasts: Episode No. 4

 The Grameen Crédit Agricole Foundation has published its 2021 Integrated Report, which highlights the year's highlights and key figures.
 As of December 31, 2021, the Foundation managed €78.5 million in outstanding loans for 71 microfinance institutions and 10 social enterprises in 37 countries.
 Women's entrepreneurship and the development of rural economies remain at the heart of the Foundation's work: 90% of the 9.2 million beneficiaries of the institutions it supports are women, and 81% live in rural areas.

-To increase the resilience of our partners, we coordinated 130 technical assistance missions, the highest level of activity in this area in the Foundation's history.
-The African Facility developed with the French Development Agency (Agence Française de Développement) was successfully completed, supporting 26 small microfinance institutions with a strong social mission in 13 Sub-Saharan African countries since its launch.
-It is in this context that the Foundation decided to carry out an assessment of its technical assistance offering in 2021, eight years after the launch of its first missions, with the publication of " Our technical assistance system ".
+To increase the resilience of our partners, we coordinated 130 technical assistance missions, the highest activity in this area in the Foundation's history.
+The African Facility developed with the French Development Agency (Agence Française de Développement) was successfully completed, supporting 26 small microfinance institutions with a strong social vocation in 13 Sub-Saharan African countries since its launch.
+It is in this context that the Foundation decided to carry out an assessment of its technical assistance offer in 2021, eight years after the launch of its first missions, with the publication of " Our technical assistance system ".

 The Foundation continued its quarterly survey work throughout the year, enabling continuous monitoring of the impact of the health crisis on microfinance.
 At the same time, the Foundation published, with ADA and Inpulse, a Covid-19 Report which brings together the lessons learned from this period and future prospects for the sector.
 Thanks to this regular monitoring, our responses were able to be better adapted to each situation, combining new financing, technical assistance, deferral of deadlines and, very exceptionally, debt restructuring.
 The Foundation also continued to promote initiatives to protect the customers and staff of microfinance institutions.